santialbo/ParserCombinators/README.md

 Parser Combinators
 ==================
-Parser combintors are higher order functions which receives patterns as input and returns a new parser as it output.
+Parser combintors are higher order functions which receive patterns as input and return a new parser as their output.

 I'm writting this small library for the sake of learning how parser combinators and monads (or computational expresions in F#) work.